Master of Social Sciences in the field of Clinical Psychology

 No. This is a basic requirement.
 Applicants who do not have a Bachelor’s degree with a major in Psychology may consider taking a conversion programme to fulfill such requirement.
 There are many conversion programmes in Hong Kong for the people whose Bachelor’s degree is not in psychology.
 The completion of any of these conversion programmes is considered as an equivalent of a Bachelor’s degree with a major in psychology.
 In HKU, our conversion programme is Master of Social Science in the field of Psychology.

-Applicants shall have had an empirical research dissertation completed in the Bachelor’s degree programme or another equivalent programme in psychology.
+Applicants shall have had an empirical research dissertation completed in the Bachelor’s degree programme or another equivalent programme in psychology, or first-authorship in published journal article#;

 2. When and how can I apply for this programme, does the application open every year?